history of 6989 'Wightwick Hall'(Revised 23rd July 2017) Jeff Jackson.

 and cost £9,686 to build, including the tender.

-(1)(2) The locomotive is named after Wighwick Hall,
+(1)(2) The locomotive is named after Wightwick Hall,

-that was built in the 1890s for Sir Alfred Hickman, MP and industrialist, to adopt the name Wightwick Hall.
-The Hall
+located on the outskirts of Wolverhampton.
+The hall was built in the 1890s for Sir Alfred Hickman, MP and industrialist.

-buffer beam and British Railways in capitalised G.W.R. style letters on the tender.
-This is confirmed by Angus Brymer, who
+beam and British Railways in capitalised G.W.R. style letters on the tender.
+This is confirmed by Angus Brymer, who was a

 account sheds some light as to perhaps why the loco was not in B.R. black, as might have been expected.
 Around February 1948,